SebastianAgi/ASFM/README.md

 The SFM.py is the SFM implementation, and ASFM.py is the ASFM implementation.
 Both scripts require a zed2i stereo camera feed to post on the local ROS master url to work as they use both the Spot kinematic_state topic and certain topics form the Zed2i's human detection.

+VNC into SpotCore and run
+'''
+make body_driver #starts SpotCore
+'''
+In a second terminal run:
+'''
+make pose
+'''
+In a third terminal ssh into the connected Jetson Orin and launch ZED2i camera:
+'''
+ssh Orin
+roslaunch zed_wrapper zed2i.launch
+'''
+In a fourth terminal ssh into the Jetosn Orin and run the model script:
+'''
+(SFM)
+rosrun zed_object SFM.py

+(ASFM)
+rosrun zed_obj_det_ ASFM.py
+'''

 ## Video Demonstration
 [Here](https://youtu.be/36d5Frar4pE) is a link to a video demonstration of the two models implemented on the robot system.